GatoGraphQL/GatoGraphQL/README.md

 ## Codebase Migration

-**Help needed!** 😝 [PoP in PHP](https://github.com/leoloso/PoP-PHP) is currently being migrated to Composer packages.
-We are welcoming contributors to help with the migration.
+[PoP in PHP](https://github.com/leoloso/PoP-PHP) is currently being migrated to Composer packages.
+We are welcoming first-time contributors to help with the migration: This is a good way to become aquainted with PoP, and we will teach you all there is to know about its architecture.
 [Find out more](https://github.com/leoloso/PoP-PHP#codebase-migration).

 ## Development Articles: How PoP works